tgnanakumar/aws-well-architected-framework/README.md

 ![Well-Architected Framework Pillars](Well-Architected.jpg)

 ### 1. Operational Excellence
+Run and monitor systems to deliver business value.
+Continually improve supporting processes and procedures.

 ### 2. Security
+Protect information, systems, and assets.
+Deliver business value through risk assessments and mitigation strategies.

 ### 3. Reliability
+Recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.

 ### 4. Performance Efficiency
+Use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.

 ### 5. Cost Optimization
+Run systems to deliver business value at the lowest price point.
+Avoid unnecessary costs, analyzing spend over time, and scaling to meet business needs without overspending.

 ## General Design Principles
 1. **Stop** guessing your capacity needs